fabokenneth/dc-fe-imie-nazwisko/README.md

     1. List All Characters
     2. Mark/Unmark Some Characters as Favorite
     3. Go to Specific page
-    4. Filter by Name, Identifier or Episode
+    4. Filter by Name or Identifier

 2. List Favorites Characters